The Complete Guide to B2B Newsletter Success

 B2B newsletters aren’t just “staying top of mind.”
 When executed well, they serve multiple strategic functions:

 Buyer journey acceleration: B2B purchase cycles are long.
-Newsletters keep prospects engaged during the 6-18 month consideration period when they’re not actively shopping but are forming opinions about who the category leaders are.
+Newsletters keep prospects engaged during the 6 to 18 month consideration period when they are not actively shopping but are forming opinions about who the category leaders are.
+This is how a newsletter maps directly to your SaaS content funnel.

 Customer expansion and retention: Existing customers who engage with your newsletter have higher renewal rates and lifetime value.
 You’re educating them on features they haven’t adopted, sharing use cases they haven’t considered, and preventing the drift toward competitors.